sudo-whodo/substrate-mockserver/README.md

 ### Contributing
 1. Fork the repository
 2. Make your changes to the mock configuration
+3. Test locally with `./test-local.sh` (optional)
-3. Ensure JSON files are valid
+4. Ensure JSON files are valid
-4. Submit a pull request
+5. Submit a pull request

 ## Troubleshooting